-The reliability of the research tool is meant to give the same result if it is redistributed under the same conditions.
-In other words, stability in the results of the questionnaire will not be significantly changed if it is redistributed to the sample several times during certain time periods.
+The reliability of the research tool is meant to give the same result if it is redistributed under the same conditions and conditions.
+In other words, stability in the results of the questionnaire will not change significantly if it is redistributed to the sample a few times during certain time periods.